FroeMic/TUM-IN-Protein-Prediction-1/exam-questions/31-questions.md

 ## 3.1 Lecture Questions

 > This section contains possible exam questions asked Professor Rost in the lectures he dedicated to answering student questions.
-They are **highly relevant, **because he will sample exam questions from this pool.
+They are **highly relevant** because he will sample exam questions from this pool.

 ### Questions \(Thursday, 22nd June\)

-**Question:** How can you choose the **e-value **for PSI-BLAST depending on the size of the dataset?
+**Question:** How can you choose the **e-value** for PSI-BLAST depending on the size of the dataset?

 > - The E-value indicates significance of alignment/ hits returned by chance when searhing through DB.
 > - It depends on the size of dataset and length of query.